 And they weren’t the only large penguin species.
 Over fifty extinct species of fossil penguins have been found, including a group of about a half dozen giant species.
 Another large penguin, Kairuku, discovered in New Zealand was over four feet tall.

-Giant penguin populations started to decline about twenty five million years ago.
-Scientists think larger species became extinct because fish eating toothed whales were appearing about then.
-The whales probably out competed the giant penguins for food.
+Giant penguin populations started to decline about twenty-five million years ago.
+Scientists think these larger species became extinct because fish-eating toothed whales were appearing around then.
+The whales probably out-competed the giant penguins for food.

 - Clarke, Julia A, et al 2007 Paleogene equatorial penguins challenge the proposed relationship between penguin biogeography, body size evolution, and Cenozoic climate change“.
 Proceedings of the National Academy of Sciences 104 (28): 11545.
 DOI:10.1073/pnas.0611099104.
 PMC 1913862.
 PMID 17601778.

 - Clark, J.A. et al. 2010.
 Fossil evidence for evolution of the shape and color of penguin feathers.
 Science 330: 954‑957.

 - “No Tuxedo – Prehistoric Giant Penguin Inkayacu Paracasensis Was Brown And Grey.”
 Science 2.0.
 August 26, 2014.
 Accessed April 20, 2017.